B2hu/B2hu.github.io/_posts/2025-07-23-DCSync Attack.md

 keywords: [dcsync, active directory, mitre att&ck, t1003.006, cybersecurity, penetration testing, purple team, domain controller, ntlm hashes, kerberos tickets, krbtgt, wazuh, siem, detection, drsr protocol]
 canonical_url: https://b2hu.me/posts/DCSync-Attack
 ---
 Hi,Welcome again to a new Kerberos abuse blog post.
-In this blog post, I will demonstrate and simulate a very classic yet interessting Active Directory and Kerberos abuse attack: the **DCSync** attack.
+In this blog post, I will demonstrate and simulate a very classic yet interessting Active Directory abuse attack: the **DCSync** attack.
 So, let's get started!
-> In this post, I won’t explain the Kerberos protocol.
-You can refer to the previous post where I already covered it, or click this link: <a href="https://b2hu.me/posts/AS-REP-Roasting-Attack" target="_blank">here</a>.
-{: .prompt-info }

 ## DCSync :
 **DCSync** is a post-exploitation technique where an attacker impersonates a Domain Controller (DC) and abuses the **Directory Replication Service Remote Protocol (DRSR)** to extract sensitive information, such as **NTLM password hashes, Kerberos tickets, and even KRBTGT account credentials** — the keys to forging Golden Tickets.